Fill Forms with Email Tokens To Streamline Ticket Resolution

-With the new email token functionality in Issuetrak, we’ve dramatically increased the number of values you can predefine.
+Email tokens have dramatically increased the number of values you can predefine.
 You can set up tokens for any user defined field, the issue priority, or substatus lifecycle identifier.
 Agents can also set assignment values, and even close out the issue.

-For existing customers, Issuetrak’s support team can help you make sure you’re on the most recent version, and our Professional Services team can assist you with configuring your tokens within your Issuetrak site.
+For existing customers, Issuetrak’s Support team can help you make sure you’re on the most recent version, and our Professional Services team can assist you with configuring your tokens within your Issuetrak site.